 - We are a clinical-stage digital therapeutics company with a limited operating history and have incurred significant financial losses since our inception.
 We anticipate that we will continue to incur significant financial losses for the foreseeable future. - We have never generated revenue from product sales and may never be profitable. - We will need substantial additional funding, and if we are unable to raise capital when needed, we could be forced to delay, reduce or terminate our product discovery and development programs or commercialization efforts. - Our business is highly dependent on the success of our lead product candidate, BT-001.
-If we are unable to successfully complete clinical development, obtain regulatory marketing authorization for or commercialize BT-001, or if we experience delays in doing so, our business will be materially harmed. - The failure of our products, if authorized for marketing, to achieve and maintain market acceptance would cause our business, financial condition and results of operation to be materially and adversely affected. - Competitive products may reduce or eliminate the commercial opportunity for our product candidates, if authorized for marketing.
-If our competitors develop technologies or product candidates more rapidly than we do, or their technologies or product candidates are more effective or safer than ours, our ability to develop and successfully commercialize our product candidates may be adversely affected. - If we are unable to develop our sales, marketing and distribution capability on our own or through collaborations with marketing partners, we will not be successful in commercializing our product candidates, if authorized for marketing. - Any failure to offer high-quality patient support may adversely affect our relationships with our existing and prospective patients, and in turn our business, results of operations and financial condition. - We may in the future enter into collaborations, in-licensing arrangements, joint ventures, or strategic alliances with third parties that may not result in the development of commercially viable products or the generation of significant future revenues.
+If we are unable to successfully complete clinical development, obtain regulatory marketing authorization for or commercialize BT-001, successfully complete our real world evidence studies, or if we experience delays in doing so, our business will be materially harmed. - If physicians are not willing to change current practices to adopt BT-001 or if our products otherwise fail to achieve and maintain market acceptance, if authorized for marketing, our business, financial condition and results of operation would be materially and adversely affected. - Competitive products may reduce or eliminate the commercial opportunity for our product candidates, if authorized for marketing.
+If our competitors develop technologies or product candidates more rapidly than we do, or their technologies or product candidates are more effective or safer than ours, our ability to develop and successfully commercialize our product candidates may be adversely affected. - If we are unable to develop our sales, marketing and distribution capability on our own or through collaborations with marketing partners, we will not be successful in commercializing our product candidates, if authorized for marketing. - Any failure to offer high-quality patient support or high quality support of prescribing Health Care Professionals ("HCPs") may adversely affect our relationships with our existing and prospective patients, and in turn our business, results of operations and financial condition. - We may in the future enter into collaborations, in-licensing arrangements, joint ventures, or strategic alliances with third parties that may not result in the development of commercially viable products or the generation of significant future revenues.